SolaceProducts/pubsubplus-gcp-quickstart/README.md

 - monitor node = baseroutername_0
 - primary node = baseroutername_1
 - backup node  = baseroutername_2
-Refrain from using hyphens in your baseroutername as this will break!
+Please note that dashes or underscores are not allowed in your baseroutername or routername and the script will fail to find your config-keys, if you attempt to use them in your names!

 # Set up network security to allow access